classroomtechtools/dottie/docs/README.md

 # dottie.gs

-Manipulate objects and their properties.
-Build jsons with sanity.
 Convert an array of jsons to spreadsheet-friendly 2d arrays, and back again.
+Work with nested objects.
 Made a cinch.

 With thanks to [dot-object](https://github.com/rhalff/dot-object).